bloomiox/a2a/docs/THEME_SYSTEM.md

 ## Maintenance Mode

-When `enableMaintenance` is true, the ThemeWrapper automatically shows a maintenance page:
+When `enableMaintenance` is true, the AppWrapper automatically shows a maintenance page:

 ```jsx
 // Settings